TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 under 75 ms); from 24 nodes up (3×8 and 4×6 are the smallest) it never does, on any of the 14 grids tested.

-**What this does and does not establish.** It is a real measurement of a real failure in a VF2++ implementation, on the exact pattern that makes Qiskit slow, and `id_order=True` removes it there.
-It is *not* evidence about Qiskit's own passes:
+This also fits the workload control above.
+A `random_circuit` interaction graph is connected and dense, so VF2 either embeds it at once or rejects it at once — there is little for an ordering heuristic to get lost in.
+A perfect-matching pattern is maximally disconnected, which is where this one does.

-Qiskit does not call this function, does not expose an `id_order` equivalent, and its Rust implementation has not been read.
-Whether the two failures share a cause is open — see "What is still unknown".
+**What it does and does not establish.** It is a real failure of a VF2++ implementation on the exact pattern that makes Qiskit slow, and changing the ordering removes it there.
+It is not a measurement of Qiskit's implementation, which is a separate codebase that happens to use the same heuristic.
+Whether they fail for the same reason is open.

 ## Reported upstream, and rejected